futurestages/OnBoardXR_Landing_Page/docs/active-replica.md

 ## Productions

 Active Replica was often listed as a producer on one of the OnBoardXR acts each season.
-These prototypes recieved additional internal support from Active Replica's broader staff, often investigating an application of live events the company wished to offer to its own client base.
+These prototypes recieved additional internal support from Active Replica's broader staff, often prototyping an application of live events the company wished to offer to its own client base.
+OnBoardXR's community and team offered equal support and services to this performances, leading to a familiar group of recurring participants.

 ### This Land Is Island
 [`Xriel Tarr`]() and [`Dasha Kittredge`]() devised an immersive performance taking places on a deserted island with a marooned couple.
 The audience was prompted to choose which character they wished to follow and offer relationship advice before teaming up to defeat a Kraken, puppetted by Kevin Laibson.